viionc/bookord/README.md

 - ability to change channel settings (name, members of the channel, privacy level) and an option to delete channel

 - user profiles

+TODO:

+- user moderation (banning/deleting users and retroactively deleting or hiding messages sent by that user)

+- private message system

+- going to have to learn how to cache images

+- user settings system

+- continuing on making the styling better and making the site more responsive